 In 1964 Mrs. June Willis donated her circa 1781 house to the Library.
 In order to free space for a Children's Room, the Trustees determined that all historical collections should be transferred to the Willis House.

-We host around three thematic exhibits each year in our galleries, including an always popular Holiday exhibit, and sponsor many other programs and events throughout the year.
+We host changing exhibits each year in our galleries and sponsor many other programs and events throughout the year.

 The Museum also has genealogical and other town history resources and materials available for on-site research or queries.